Junho-eum/CS777_FinalProject_Team8/README.md

 Test Accuracy: 0.9072718979253643
 ```
+This table shows the balanced distribution of labels in the dataset, indicating effective handling of class imbalance through oversampling.
+The '1' label indicates positive reviews, while the '0' label indicates negative reviews.
+The close counts of both labels show that the dataset has been balanced effectively.
 ```
 Label: 1, Prediction: 0.0, Probability: [0.6006160931251585,0.3993839068748415]
 Label: 1, Prediction: 0.0, Probability: [0.6006160931251585,0.3993839068748415]
 Label: 1, Prediction: 0.0, Probability: [0.6006160931251585,0.3993839068748415]
 ```
+These lines demonstrate individual predictions made by the model.
+Each entry shows the true label, the prediction made by the model, and the probability distribution between the classes.
+The probability values indicate how the model quantifies its decisions.